vekatze/neut/book/src/modules.md

 The field `digest` specifies the checksum of the tarball of the dependency.
 The digest is a Base64URL-encoded SHA256 checksum of the tarball.
 This digest is the "real" name of this dependency and is used as an identifier.

 The field `mirror` specifies a list of URLs from which the compiler can fetch the tarball.
-When running `neut get`, the compiler will try to get the tarball if necessary, using this list from the beginning to the end.
+When fetching the tarball is necessary, the compiler tries these URLs from the beginning to the end.

 The optional field `enable-preset` specifies whether to import the dependency's `preset` automatically, like the Prelude in other languages.
 For more information, see the explanation of `preset` in this section.